-Probation officers oversee the progress of convicted criminals who have been placed on probation.
-They check in on job status and make sure that the offender is staying out of trouble.
-The role is similar to that of a parole officer, except that parole officers work with former inmates who have been released on parole.
-In some States, the jobs of a probation and parole officer may be unified in a single position.
-The probation officer's ultimate goal is to help former offenders successfully reintegrate into society.
-To accomplish this, probation officers work directly with criminal offenders, meeting with them regularly and ensuring that they are complying to the terms of their probation or parole.
+First, probation officers oversee the progress of convicted criminals who have been placed on probation.
+They check on the offender's job status and make sure he or she is staying out of trouble.
+The probation officer's goal is to help former offenders successfully reintegrate into society.
+To accomplish this, probation officers work directly with criminal offenders, meeting with them regularly and ensuring that they are complying with the terms of their probation or parole.

 Probation Officer Job Description